LogtalkDotOrg/logtalk3/tools/ports/NOTES.md

 	| ?- logtalk_load(ports(loader)).

+Note that this tool cannot be loaded at the same time as other tools (e.g. the debugger) that also provide a debug handler, which must be unique in a running session.

 The Logtalk predicate execution box model is an extended version of the original Byrd’s four port model.
 Besides the `call`, `exit`, `fail`, and `redo` ports, Logtalk also defines two (post-)unification ports, `fact`